abidxraihan/Hoopla-audiobook-downloader/README.md

 Hoopla audiobook Downloader will let you download audiobooks (maybe even videos) from Hoopla Digital.
+Source (https://github.com/jo1gi/audiobook-dl/issues/70)

 1. download and install the latest python (i used 3.13.1)